Versailles (house): Design

 Doors and windows are constructed using some of the last remaining legal Brazilian mahogany at a cost of $4 million, cut before the Brazilian government banned trade in big-leaf mahogany in 2001.
 Exterior walls are precast concrete with Pavonazzo marble veneer.

+David Siegel died on April 5, 2025, at the age of 89.

 Documentary

-The home and its owners were the subject of the 2012 documentary film The Queen of Versailles as well as an episode of CNBC's Secret Lives of the Super Rich.
+The home and its owners were the subject of the 2012 documentary film The Queen of Versailles and its 2024 theatrical adaptation, as well as an episode of CNBC's Secret Lives of the Super Rich.

-A follow-on TV series The Queen of Versailles Reigns Again follows the house and Siegel family on the Discovery+ streaming service.
+A follow-on Discovery+ TV series, The Queen of Versailles Reigns Again (2022), followed the house and Siegel family a decade later.